 If AI and ML specialists train models and computers to learn using algorithm, who trains the trainer?
-AI and ML training is available in Auckland, Wellington and Christchurch or online with instructors from the tech sector.
+AI and ML training is available from our campus in BGC in Metro Manila or online with instructors from the tech sector.

 Gartner forecasts that the artificial intelligence sector will grow just over 21 per cent in 2023 and beyond.
 So, learning offers a way to futureproof your career and your projects.

 Regarding prerequisite skills, a basic understanding of data management and programming languages like Python, R Programming, Java® and C++ help.
 Our AI and ML technical instructors also say they were hooked through their love of mathematics, statistics, calculus, probability and linear algebra.

 But the field really does combine Computer Science and Mathematics with Neuroscience, Psychology, Sociology, Economics and Communication.
 So, anyone has a fair chance of entering the discipline, bringing something to the table and helping shape policies and future learning pathways.